Kwpolska/styleguide/README.md

    RECOMMENDED if a narrower exception can be caught.
 5. Single quotes for strings are RECOMMENDED, but not mandatory, especially if the string contains single quotes (so escaping can be avoided).
+6. PEP 572 (Assignment Expressions, the `:=` operator) MUST NOT be used, because it severely hinders code readability.